naetherm/NLP/README.md

 This repository represents just a collection of machine and deep learning approaches for different tasks in the field of NLP (Natural Language Processing).

+## Note

+Some codes, e.g. the BERT models for entity tagging and pos tagging are using <= Tensorflow 1.15, I am currently in the process of upgrading those to 2.x.

 ## Table of Contents

  * [Language Detection](#language-detection)